Signed Latent Factors for Spamming Activity Detection: EXPERIMENTS

-Three state-of-the-art latent-factor methods are selected as baselines to indicate that addressing the spam detection problem using latent factors is a unique and innovative work, and our LFM models have distinct advantages on combating spam over these baselines. (\textbf{\romannumeral1}) Latent$_{SVD}$ (unsigned factors, $d = 30$) is conducted by the widely adopted Singular Value Decomposition (SVD) method \cite{abdi2007singular} on the original user-target matrix.
-It means that the sign of each entry is not considered, and latent factors of all the instances are mined based on the network structure; (\textbf{\romannumeral2}) Latent$_{GAUC}$ (unsigned factors, $d = 30$) quantify the ranking performance in signed networks by focusing on the head (spam) and tail (normal) of a ranking list \cite{song2015recommending}.
-A low-rank model is employed to obtain ranking scores; (\textbf{\romannumeral3}) A negative-aware MF recommendation approach\cite{lin2019negative} explicitly addresses the uncertainty of unseen user-item associations, \textit{i.e.}, quantifying the degree of uncertainty for unseen associations by leveraging user preference similarity.
-To estimate the signed latent factors of each entity, we develop Latent$_{n-aware}$ (signed factors, $d^- = d^+ = 30$) by separately utilizing spam and normal associations to calculate spam- and normal-oriented user preference similarities.
+Three state-of-the-art latent-factor methods are selected as baselines to indicate that addressing the spam detection problem using latent factors is a unique and innovative work, and our LFM models have distinct advantages on combating spam over these baselines. \begin{itemize}[leftmargin=*] \item Latent$_{SVD}$ (unsigned factors, $d = 30$) is conducted by the widely adopted Singular Value Decomposition (SVD) method \cite{abdi2007singular} on the original user-target matrix.
+It means that the sign of each entry is not considered, and latent factors of all the instances are mined based on the interaction network structure; \item Latent$_{GAUC}$ (unsigned factors, $d = 30$) quantify the ranking performance in signed networks by focusing on the head (spam) and tail (normal) of a ranking list \cite{song2015recommending}.
+A low-rank model is employed to obtain ranking scores; \item A negative-aware MF recommendation approach\cite{lin2019negative} explicitly addresses the uncertainty of unseen user-item associations, \textit{i.e.}, quantifying the degree of uncertainty for unseen associations by leveraging user preference similarity.We develop Latent$_{n-aware}$ (signed factors) by separately utilizing spam and normal associations to calculate spam- and normal-oriented user preference similarities. \end{itemize}

+We make the latent factors of latent-factor methods and the concatenated embeddings learned from the GCN baseline share the same dimension (\textit{i.e.}, $d^+ + d^-$) with signed latent factors of SPR and MRLE.